oxygenxml/oxygen-dita-prolog-updater-addon/README.md

 ## How to install

 1. In Oxygen, go to **Help->Install new add-ons** to open an add-on selection dialog box.
-2. Enter or paste https://raw.githubusercontent.com/oxygenxml/dita-prolog-updater/master/build/addon.xml in the **Show add-ons from** field.
+2. Enter or paste https://www.oxygenxml.com/InstData/Addons/default/updateSite.xml in the **Show add-ons from** field.
 3. Select the **DITA Prolog Updater** add-on and click Next.
 4. Read the end-user license agreement.
 Then select the **I accept all terms of the end-user license agreement** option and click **Finish**.
 5. Restart the application.

 Result: A **DITA Prolog Updater** preferences page will now be available in **Options->Preferences->Plugins**.
 This preferences page includes various options for updating the prolog section of a DITA topic or map.

+The add-on can also be installed using the following alternative installation procedure:
+1. Go to the [Releases page](https://github.com/oxygenxml/oxygen-dita-prolog-updater/releases/latest) and download the `oxygen-dita-prolog-updater-{version}-plugin.jar` file.
+2. Unzip it inside `{oXygenInstallDir}/plugins`.
+Make sure you don't create any intermediate folders.
+After unzipping the archive, the file system should look like this: `{oXygenInstallDir}/plugins/oxygen-dita-prolog-updater-x.y.z`, and inside this folder, there should be a `plugin.xml`file.

 ## Configuration
 To configure the update options, go to **Options->Preferences->Plugins->DITA Prolog Updater**.